Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Real Clifford algebra and competing orders

 \subsubsection{Skyrmion}

-~ Now we focus on skyrmion [see Eq.~(\ref{eq:Nambu_skyrmion})], with $\Gamma_1$, $\Gamma_2$, $M_1$, $M_2$ and $M_3$ as sixteen-dimensional imaginary Hermitian matrices.
+~ Now we focus on a skyrmion with $\Gamma_1$, $\Gamma_2$, $M_1$, $M_2$, and $M_3$ as sixteen-dimensional imaginary Hermitian matrices entering the corresponding effective single-particle Hamiltonian [see Eq.~(\ref{eq:Nambu_skyrmion})].
 In the presence of an underlying skyrmion there is no bound state at zero energy.
-But, the ones at finite energies still possess two-fold degeneracy, guaranteed by the pseudo time-reversal operator $J_K$, with $U \in \left\{ M_4, M_5, M_6, M_{34}, M_{35}, M_{36} \right\}$.
+But, all the bound states at finite energies still possess two-fold degeneracy, guaranteed by the pseudo time-reversal operator $J_K= U {\mathcal K}$, with $U \in \left\{ M_4, M_5, M_6, M_{34}, M_{35}, M_{36} \right\}$ that commutes with $H^{\rm Nam}_{\rm skyr}$.

 There are two sets of three mutually anticommuting masses that close SU(2) algebra and also anticommute with $H^{\rm Nam}_{\rm skyr}$.
-They are
+They are given by

-and placed at three vertices of two triangles, see Fig.~\ref{Fig-triangle}.
+which can be placed at three vertices of two different triangles, see Fig.~\ref{Fig-triangle}.
 The generators of SU(2) rotations $\left( E_{45}, E_{56}, E_{64} \right)$ are, however, identical for two SU(2) triangles.
 In addition to the intra-triangle SU(2) symmetry, there exist an inter-triangle U(1) symmetry, generated by

-that rotates between two masses residing at identical vertices of two triangles.
-The generator of the U(1) symmetry is the product of five mutually anticommuting matrices appearing in $H^{\rm Nam}_{\rm skyr}$.
-As $[H^{\rm Nam}_{\rm skyr}, E_{ij}]=[H^{\rm Nam}_{\rm skyr},Y]=0$, and $[E_{ij},Y]=0$, the bound states in the core of the skyrmion possesses SU(2)$\otimes$U(1) chiral symmetry, which gets broken by the induced masses.
+that rotates between two masses residing at identical vertices of these two triangles.
+The generator of the U(1) symmetry $Y$ is the product of five mutually anticommuting matrices appearing in $H^{\rm Nam}_{\rm skyr}$.
+As $[H^{\rm Nam}_{\rm skyr}, E_{ij}]=[H^{\rm Nam}_{\rm skyr},Y]=0$, and $[E_{ij},Y]=0$, the bound states in the core of the skyrmion possesses SU(2)$\otimes$U(1) chiral symmetry, which gets broken by the induced competing masses.
 While $Y$ determines the generalized charge of the skyrmion ($Q_{\rm skyr}$), three generators of the SU(2) rotations correspond to its \emph{isospin}.
 The notion of the generalized charge is also germane in Dirac~\cite{herbut-lu-roy} and single-flavored QBT systems [see Sec.~\ref{subsubsec:singleQBT_skyrmion}].
-But, `isospin' of the skyrmion is unique to valley-degenerate QBT systems.
+But, `isospin' quantum number of the skyrmion is unique to valley-degenerate QBT systems such as the Bernal-stacked BLG.